chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

   - The fast and the slow loop need a version of the Assertion Predicate (we could split these loops further).

 ## Implementation Attempts
-Even though Loop Predication has been around for quite a while<sup>[4](#footnote4)</sup>, this problem was only detected years later.
+Even though Loop Predication has been around for quite a while<sup>[5](#footnote5)</sup>, this problem was only detected years later.
 At that time, the scope of the problem was not yet entirely clear.
 We've started adding Assertion Predicates (back then known as _Skeleton Predicates_) for different loop optimizations as new failing testcases emerged.
-Over the time, more and more `CastConstraint` nodes were added and made the uncommon case more likely - especially with more enhanced fuzzer testing.
+Over the time, more and more `CastConstraint` nodes were added which made the still very uncommon case more likely - especially with more enhanced fuzzer testing.

-What started out as a simple, clean fix (relatively speaking) when first introducing Skeleton Predicates in [JDK-8193130](https://bugs.openjdk.org/browse/JDK-8193130), became much more complex with each new fix.
-The latest bigger fix, at the time of this writing, was to add Assertion Predicates at Loop Peeling.
-And yet, even though we now cover all loop optimizations, there are still cases which we do not cover when combining different loop optimizations together.
+What had started out as a simple, clean fix (relatively speaking), when Skeleton Predicates were first introduced in [JDK-8193130](https://bugs.openjdk.org/browse/JDK-8193130), became much more complex with each new fix.
+The latest bigger fix, at the time of this writing, was to add Assertion Predicates at Loop Peeling<sup>[6](#footnote6)</sup>.
+And yet, even though we now cover all loop optimizations, there are still cases which we do not cover properly when combining different loop optimizations together.
 The code became very complex and difficult to maintain over the years and fixing these cases nearly impossible.

 ## Cleaning up Predicates and Fixing Assertion Predicates
 On top of these problems with Assertion Predicates, we have other kinds of predicates in the C2 code which we did not properly name.
 This made talking about "predicates" even more confusing as we've lacked a clear naming scheme.
 All of that led us to come to the conclusion that it's time to bring order into the C2 predicates.
 We wanted:
 - A clear naming scheme of predicates
-- Cleaning up predicate code (i.e. variable and method names, predicate matching code, comments, clearly defined methods to skip over predicates etc.)
+- Cleaning up the predicate code (i.e. variable and method names, predicate matching code, comments, unifying and grouping methods to skip over predicates together etc.)
 - Redesigning Assertion Predicates to fix the remaining issues

-The first two goals are prerequisites to make the redesign of Assertion Predicates simpler and even possible.
+The first two goals are prerequisites to make the redesign of Assertion Predicates simpler and only even possible in a clean way.

 # Conclusion
 We've discussed a long-standing issues with Hoisted Predicates and how this was attempted to be fixed over the last years with Assertion Predicates.
 A complete solution is yet to be added.
 However, we've filed [JDK-8288981]( https://bugs.openjdk.org/browse/JDK-8288981) with its sub-tasks to achieve this.
 Over the last months, I've shifted my focus towards achieving this goal.
 The cleanup and re-implementation of Assertion Predicates is almost done as of today.
-The only thing left is to clean up the code further and heavily test my patches to fix some hidden bugs.
+The only major thing left is to clean up the code further and heavily test my patches ensure correctness.

 I've written this blog post mainly to give an introduction into Assertion Predicates but also to ease the review process of my patches - at least on a high level.
-A follow-up blog post should cover the remaining predicates and how they are used within C2.
+A potential follow-up blog post should cover the remaining predicates and how they are used within C2.

 ---
 <a name="footnote1"><sup>1</sup></a>Also see [A Simple Graph-Based Intermediate Representation](